 If all of the requirements of licensure are met and all of the required documentation is provided, this time period can be substantially reduced and your license can be issued without action by the full Board.
-If however, your application requires full Board review because of unique circumstances, it may take up to 6 months for your application to be acted on.
+However, if your application requires full Board review because of unique circumstances, it may take longer for your application to be acted on.

 Q. What are the educational requirements for licensure?

 A. An applicant for licensure is required to show verification of education from a recognized training facility that includes at least: (ARSD 20:76:01:06)